uesp/uesp-gamemap/README.md

 ## Vality

-Vality is an in-development overhaul of the map system, focusing on usability and performance, named after Vality7, the modder currently overhauling the Morrowind mod Project Tamriel's heightmap.
+Vality is an in-development overhaul of the map system, focusing on usability and performance.
+It is named after Vality7 the modder that overhauled the Morrowind mod Project Tamriel's heightmap.

 ## Licensing